TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: Dataset description

 All datasets have been split 5 times in a 80-20 train-test split for k-fold testing.

-\paragraph{Adult.} The Adult dataset comprises 48,842 individuals, each with 18 binary attributes and a label that indicates whether their income is above or below 50K\$ USD or not.
-The dataset is available at \href{https://archive.ics.uci.edu/ml/datasets/Adult}{https://archive.ics.uci.edu/ml/datasets/Adult}.
+\paragraph{Adult.} The Adult dataset comprises 48,842 individuals, each with 14 features and a label that indicates whether their income is above or below 50K\$ USD or not.
+After one hot encoding, it resulted in 94 binary features and 6 numerical features.
+The dataset is available at \href{https://archive.ics.uci.edu/ml/datasets/Adult}{\nolinkurl{https://archive.ics.uci.edu/ml/datasets/Adult}}.

 \paragraph{Cancer.} The Cancer dataset is composed of 569 data points, each with 30 numerical characteristics.
 The objective is to predict whether a tumor is malignant or benign.
 To achieve this, we transformed each integer value into a one-hot vector, resulting in a total of 81 binary features.
-The dataset is available at \href{https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)}{https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)}.
+The dataset is available at \href{https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)}{\nolinkurl{https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)}}.

-\paragraph{Diabetes.} The Diabetes dataset includes 100000 patient records, each with 50 characteristics that are both categorical and numerical.
+\paragraph{Diabetes.} The Diabetes dataset includes 100,000 patient records, each with 50 characteristics that are both categorical and numerical.
 We retained 43 of these features, 5 of which are numerical, and the rest are categorical.
 This resulted in 291 binary features and 5 numerical features.
 The goal is to predict one of the three labels for hospital readmission.
-The dataset is available at \href{https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008}{https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008}.
+The dataset is available at \href{https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008}{\nolinkurl{https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008}}.